Jo Jo Heath

 Joseph Leroy Heath, Jr. "JoJo" (March 9, 1957 – December 30, 2002) was an American football defensive back who played three years in the National Football League (NFL), three years in the Canadian Football League (CFL), and one year in the United States Football League (USFL).

 Early life

 The son of Joseph Leroy Heath, Sr. and Fannie Grogan Heath, JoJo grew up in Monessen, PA, a small city in Western Pennsylvania.

-High school career
+Early life

 A star athlete for the Monessen Greyhounds, he was a three-year starter in football and basketball.
 He also excelled in track and field.
 JoJo was also skilled in martial art and held a Black Belt in Karate.